KULeuven-MICAS/snitch_cluster/docs/tutorial/csrman_design.md

 4 - When finished, navigate to `/repo/target/snitch_cluster/generated/snax_alu/`

 5 - Open the file `snax_alu_csrman_CsrManager.sv`.
-This is the Chisel generated file.
+This is the Chisel-generated file.
 It looks like a synthesized netlist.
 All modules required for the CSR manager are declared in this file.

 6 - Find the top module `snax_alu_csrman_CsrManager` within the `snax_alu_csrman_CsrManager.sv` file.
 Can you identify the signals discussed in this section?